The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 The context MCPs deliver isn’t limited to just capabilities and data within an app; it can also include suggested prompts or behavioral cues, which influence how an agent acts (not just what it calls).
 That influence is dynamic, invisible to most monitoring tools, and easy to manipulate.

-We already unpacked a lot of the emerging MCP security risks in another article, but to quickly summarize, they include:
+We already unpacked a lot of the emerging MCP security risks in another article (and the video below), but to quickly summarize, they include:

 - Prompt Injection – Malicious prompts hijack the agent’s reasoning